Last Updated on July 25, 2021 by Grow with Bovees

 What is a Power Rake?

 Power raking, just as the name would suggest is the process of dethatching your lawn using a larger, powered push mower type machine.
-It is a more aggressive approach to removing thatch from your lawn, and a great choice for lawns plagued with thatch.
+It is a more aggressive process for removing thatch from your lawn, and a great choice for lawns plagued with major lawn thatch problems.

 Power rakes are in essence dethatching machines that are designed to remove 2 ½ — 4 times more debris than a dethatcher.
-They are fitted with blades, which can be adjusted to the correct height to only cut and lift the thatch, without damaging the healthy grass and grass roots.
+They are fitted with blades, which can be adjusted to the correct height to only cut and lift just a thin layer of thatch, without damaging the healthy grass and grass roots.

 As mentioned earlier, power raking is an aggressive process, and could destroy your lawn if not done properly.
 But this shouldn’t be a problem, if you know what you’re doing, and use the right tools.

-Dethatcher vs. Power Rake – Which One is Right for You?
+Dethatcher vs. Power Rake vs Scarifier – Which One is Right for You?

 Dethatching is a light process, and power raking is a more aggressive way to getting rid of thatch.
 A regular dethatcher is fitted with spring tines that dislodge the layer of thatch, while power rakes are fitted with blades complete with rotating flails that dig up thick layers of old grass clippings and debris from your lawn.